-Of all the colorful Cinque Terre (five villages), Vernazza is undoubtedly the most beautiful.
-Perched on the slopes of a hill hugging the Mediterranean coast, vibrantly colored Vernazza is a postcard come alive.
-An ancient castle overshadowing its pastel colored houses further add the fairytale appeal.
+Of all the colourful Cinque Terre (five villages), Vernazza is undoubtedly the most beautiful.
+Perched on the slopes of a hill hugging the Mediterranean coast, vibrantly coloured Vernazza is a postcard come alive.
+An ancient castle overshadowing its pastel-coloured houses further add the fairytale appeal.

 8. Cape Town, South Africa

 That Cape Town is one of the prettiest cities in the world is a known fact.
-But the city boasts of two colorful pockets that add to its beauty – Bo Kaap and Muizenberg.
+But the city boasts of two colourful pockets that add to its beauty – Bo Kaap and Muizenberg.
 Bo Kaap is home to an immigrant community of Malay Muslims.
-After the apartheid, the locals painted the neighborhood in vibrant hues to celebrate Eid.
-Muizenberg on the other hand is a beautiful beach lined with colorful little houses.
+After the apartheid, the locals painted the neighbourhood in vibrant hues to celebrate Eid.
+Muizenberg, on the other hand, is a beautiful beach lined with colourful little houses.
 These wooden houses date back to the conservative time when women visited the beach in full clothes and need a shelter to change into beach clothes.

 9. Cartagena, Colombia

 Colombia’s most famous beach town, Cartagena’s vibrant culture matches its vibrantly painted houses.
-It’s UNESCO World Heritage listed historical quarter is an explosion of colors with shades of yellow, orange, red, blue, and pink splashed on its buildings!
+It’s UNESCO World Heritage-listed historical quarter is an explosion of colours with shades of yellow, orange, red, blue, and pink splashed on its buildings!
 No wonder, it is rightly called the ‘Jewel of the Caribbean Coast’.